UmarFKhawaja/jahangir/README.md

 cd ..
 cd ..

+# enumerate the Docker images defined locally
+docker image ls

+> You should see `sample-frontend:latest` and `sample-backend:latest` in the list of images.

 # setup cluster on your local machine using minikube
 minikube start
 minikube addons enable dashboard minikube addons enable metrics-server minikube addons enable ingress minikube addons enable registry

+# open minikube dashboard in your browser
+minikube dashboard

 # push "sample-backend:latest" image into minikube cache
 minikube image load sample-backend:latest